 It is no wonder that men of great worldly knowledge are unable to make sense of the wisdom of God through his Word.
 Without the Holy Spirit to discern the Word, it is foolishness to the mind of man.
 This also accentuates our role as believers, to also be teachers of the Word, having the benefit of discernment that only comes through the Holy Spirit.

 In addition, without any knowledge of God, there is no acknowledgment of Satan.
 When we accept Christ as our savior, we confess our sins and turn away from the sinful nature that was introduced into this world by our adversary, Satan, thus acknowledging his existence.
 We know through the Word and through spiritual discernment that Satan and his legion of demons roam this earth searching for those they may devour, as written in 1 Peter chapter 5 verse 8.
 But if you do not believe in God, then you do not acknowledge the enemy in this world that is roaming to and fro leaving his own path of lies and destruction.
 This is why non-believers are quick to point out and question how a God of love could allow such horrible things to happen.
 They have no knowledge of God and likewise, have no understanding of the evil that permeates this world we share.
 Consequently, they deduce that God does not exist, otherwise these terrible things would not be allowed to happen.
 They conclude that if God is Love, then certainly He would be all protecting, like a comic book superhero, averting disaster at every turn in order to save humanity.
 As I’ve pointed out in previous messages, this is ignorance, as it shows they do not understand God, but I caution, this is not their fault – this is simply how a lost person reacts to a world they do not understand.
-Why should we expect them to act any other way? * I refer you my message titled “Can I get a Witness?” to follow this aspect in more detail including our responsibilities to share the Word as disciples of Christ.
+Why should we expect them to act any other way? * I refer you to our message titled “Can I get a Witness?” to follow this aspect in more detail including our responsibilities to share the good news with everyone.

 “But we are all as an unclean thing, and all our righteousnesses are as filthy rags; and we all do fade as a leaf; and our iniquities, like the wind, have taken us away.”

-Broken down in simpler terms, basically, at our very best, in God’s eyes we are like filthy rags, and our sins take us away like a passing breeze.
+Broken down in simpler terms, basically, at our very best, we are like filthy rags, and our sins take us away like a passing breeze.
 This is where we get ourselves into trouble when we start seeing ourselves as anything other than a sinful wretch that has been granted eternal life through the unconditional love of our Father and Creator.
 Somehow along the way, we start seeing ourselves and others as being “good people” and thus we deserve something better in this life.
-Don’t misunderstand my point, this is not a bashing of humanity, but we have to remember and embrace what we are and not lose sight of the incredible grace of our heavenly Father who loves us so much that even while we are yet sinners, He gave his only Son as a sacrifice for our sins.
+Don’t misunderstand my point, this is not a bashing of believers and we certainly do not intend to discourage the good works of ministry and outreach.
+We have to remember and embrace what we are and not lose sight of the incredible grace of our heavenly Father who loves us so much that even while we are yet sinners, He gave his only Son as a sacrifice for our sins.
 The debt has been paid, so how much more do you think we deserve?
 Why do we allow Satan a free pass on all these bad things that go on around us?
 We know better, but those that are in darkness have no clue, they are unable to discern the truth that we find in the Word because they do not have the ability without the gift of the Holy Spirit.
-Shame on us, as believers, forever questioning the will of God.
+Shame on us, as believers, for ever questioning the will of God.
 We are in a world that has turned it’s collective back on the Creator, yet these same people will quickly point their fingers in anger at our concept of a “loving God” and scoff at us for our beliefs because as they see it, a loving God would not let these things happen.
 The truth, however, is that the farther away from God we become, the closer to evil we find ourselves and we deal with the consequences of our own betrayal.
 But let us be clear on this point, life is in motion and constantly changing all around us, within a world of darkness and sin that was corrupted by Satan.
 Mankind is here to build upon a relationship with the Creator, navigating a world corrupted, with good and bad all around, which is not to say that all bad things are some form of punishment.
 A hurricane making landfall does not mean a specific area on this earth is being punished, it is a circumstance that comes with living in this turbulent world, whereby believers have an opportunity to shine the light of Jesus Christ in their response, to grow in their own faith while sharing and helping others.
 Jesus said in Matthew Chapter 5, verse 45,

 “for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust.”